Social sciences and humanities

 Part 2 (Content of International Law: Limit and Enabling Device) CFU 3

 IV.
-The Sovereignty and Jurisdiction of States
+The Sovereignty of States over their Territory and their

-V. International Human Rights Law
+VII.
+International Human Rights Law

 Part 3 (Effectiveness of International Law) CFU 3